doloadama/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls List files and directory
-cd /home change the working directory to home ls -l list files in the working directory in long format ls -a do not ignore entries starting with .
+cd /home change the working directory to home ls -l list files in the working directory in long format ls -la do not ignore entries starting with .